kingfly55/TrieLLM/README.md

 The large language models (LLMs) generate sentences by selecting tokens from the vocabulary one by one based on their probabilities.

-For example, given 3 three sequences,
+For example, given 3 three sequences to restrict the LLM during generation, allowing it to generate only one (or multiple in the case of Beam Search) from the following three sequences,

         <a_128><b_241><c_146><d_235>
         <a_171><b_57><c_141><d_231>
         <a_135><b_16><c_77><d_23>

-the first four choices are fixed and sequential ('<' → 'a' → '_' → '1'), with the fifth choice restricted to {'2', '7', '3'}.
+the first four choices are fixed and sequential ('<' → 'a' → '_' → '1'), while the fifth choice is restricted to {'2', '7', '3'}.

 ### Instruction